art0007i/CustomJoinVerifierFix/README.md

 # CustomJoinVerifierFix

-A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that allows admins to enable the custom join verifier, instead of only the host.
-This is mainly useful on headless servers.
+A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that allows you to enable the custom join verifier when you have admin permissions, instead of only the host.

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).